weaveworks/scope/site/installing-scope.md

 ###<a name="docker-compose"></a>Using Docker Compose in Service Mode

-To use Scope with Docker Compose, obtain your `SCOPE_SERVICE_TOKEN`.
-This is found in the console after you've logged in to the Scope service.

-Launch Docker Compose using one of the two fragments below and then set the value of the token as an environment variable.
+To install Scope on your local Docker machine in Service Mode using Docker Compose, run the following commands using one of the two fragments below.

-    SCOPE_SERVICE_TOKEN=abcdef_my_token  docker-compose up -d
+    SCOPE_SERVICE_TOKEN=<token>  docker-compose up -d

+Where `SCOPE_SERVICE_TOKEN=<token>` is the token that was sent to you when you signed up.

+Scope needs to be installed onto every machine that you want to monitor.
+Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

+After it’s been launched, open your web browser to [scope.weave.works](https://scope.weave.works) and login using your email.
+Click on 'My Scope' in the top right-hand corner to see the Scope UI.

 Docker Compose Format Version 1: